Cambray/Arma3Log/README.md

 - Fast and simple logging
 - Daily log roation automatism
-- Log information is splittet into diffrent logs, you can also choose only one logfile to be written.
+- Log information is splittet into different logs, you can also choose only one logfile to be written.
 - HH:MM:SS timestamps for every action that is logged